-The ranch is located just off the Geronimo Trail, one of the Scenic Byways designated by the state of New Mexico.
+Our dude ranch in New Mexico is located just off the Geronimo Trail, one of the Scenic Byways designated by the state .
 Accessible via good roads, we are 4 hours from either Albuquerque or El Paso airports, 2 hours from Truth or Consequences traveling though high desert, rolling plains, and magnificent forests.
 Even though our address is Winston, we are approximately 1.5 hours beyond this point.

 ** Please be advised that GPS does not work to find our location as it will take you down unmaintained roads, so you will want to print these directions and bring them with you.
 Click Here for Printer Friendly Directions